Kuly14/cvm/documentation/src/crates/revm/journaled_state.md

   For most networks, the starting value is 1, but this may vary for test networks with non-zero default starting nonces.

 - **`CALL` and `SELFDESTRUCT` charges**:
-  Prior to [EIP-161](https://eips.ethereum.org/EIPS/eip-161), a gas charge of `25,000` was levied for `CALL` and `SELFDESTRUCT` operations if the destination account did not exist.
+  Prior to [EIP-161](https://eips.ethereum.org/EIPS/eip-161), a energy charge of `25,000` was levied for `CALL` and `SELFDESTRUCT` operations if the destination account did not exist.
   With [EIP-161](https://eips.ethereum.org/EIPS/eip-161), this charge is only applied if the operation transfers more than zero value and the destination account is dead (non-existent or empty).

 - **Existence of Empty Accounts**: